Sobriety Starts Here

 Build a support system

-Support is a huge element to success in early recovery.
+Support is a huge element of success in early recovery.
 You are most at risk of relapse when you are isolated and lonely, so developing a solid support system is crucial in staying sober.

 Don’t dwell on the past